ws-cd/ws-cd.github.io/docs/quick_start/knowledge_base.md

 ---
 # Quickly build a website assistant using a Web (URL) and FAQ
 We take PromptAI's [Help Document](https://doc.promptai.us/docs/about/) as a sample knowledge source, add a few frequently asked FAQs, and launch a website assistant.
 If you do not have a PromptAI account, please [click to register](https://app.promptai.us/register) to create account.
-Otherwise, [Click to log in](https://app.promptai.us/login) to log in.
+Otherwise, [Click to log in](https://app.promptai.us/login).

-1. After logging in to the system, click "Create Project" in the upper right corner.
+1. After logging in to the system, click `Create Project` in the upper right corner.
 Please input the project information, e.g.,
 - Name: PromptAI Website Assistant
 - Description: Help customers who are searching the PromptAI website
 - Welcome: Welcome to PromptAI!
 Is there any question I can assist you with?

 <!-- ![img.png](/assets/images/quick_start/kb/kb-01.png) -->

-2. Add the entire website as a knowledge source: After entering the project, click "Knowledge Base" - "Web" - "Add" to to add the url of the website your customers would like to query.
+2. Add the entire website as a knowledge source: After entering the project, click `Knowledge Base` - `Web` - `Add` to to add the url of the website your customers would like to query.

 ![img_1.png](/assets/images/quick_start/kb/kb-02.png)

 ![img_2.png](/assets/images/quick_start/kb/kb-03.png)

 The PromptAI help document consists of multiple pages.
-Click the "Parse" button to parse the webpages and build a knowledge base for question answering.
+Click the `Parse` button to parse the webpages and build a knowledge base for question answering.

 <!--
 filter:
 - Use "Filer" to filter links by keywords
 -Select box to the left of Url

-Here we use Select All by default, just click "OK" in the lower right corner.
+Here we use Select All by default, just click `OK` in the lower right corner.

 ![img_3.png](/assets/images/quick_start/kb/kb-04.png)